quicwg/base-drafts/draft-ietf-quic-transport.md

 current connection attempt.
 Version Negotiation packets are designed to allow future versions of QUIC to negotiate the version in use between endpoints.
-It is therefore expected for future versions of QUIC to change how implementations of this version of QUIC react to Version Negotiation packets.
+It is therefore expected for future versions of QUIC to change how implementations which support multiple versions of QUIC react to Version Negotiation packets when attempting to establish a connection of this version.
 How to perform version negotiation is left as future work defined by future versions of QUIC.
 In particular, that future work will need to ensure robustness against version downgrade attacks {{version-downgrade}}.